lopikola11-cmyk/frontend-portfolio/README.md

 I focus on understanding **how things work under the hood**.

 All my Vanilla JS apps were built by hand to master fundamentals.
-My React apps show my growth into **true front-end engineering** through real architecture, real logic, and real problem-solving.
+My React apps show my growth into **true front-end engineering** through real architecture, real logic, and real debugging.

 > “I don’t use AI to copy code — I use it to think better, debug faster, and build bigger.”

 ---

 # 🎯 Future Goals
-- Full REST API development
-- Deploy backend (Render)
-- Deploy frontend (Vercel)
-- Authentication
+- Authentication (JWT / OAuth)
 - TypeScript
 - Express.js
+- Databases (PostgreSQL / MongoDB)
 - Full-stack applications
-- Advanced chat features (export, search, themes)
+- Advanced chat features (search, export, themes)
+- More complex deployments and pipelines

 ---